What is geographical discrimination?

 A global employment platform helps by standardizing fair treatment across borders.
 Ready to build a team without borders?
 Start hiring globally and give talented people everywhere the opportunities they deserve.

-What's the difference between geographical and regional discrimination?
+What’s the difference between geographical discrimination and national origin discrimination?

 About Oyster